The state of sports broadcasting is bizarre. I’m speaking especially now about regional sports networks (RSNs) but it’s more general than that.

 Competing Against Others Is Bad

 When I played chess, I was always amazed at how much winning mattered to other people.
 It was a game.
 I really didn’t care.
 All I cared about was improving.
-As as a result, although I lost a lot of games, I improved most of the people I played against didn’t.
+And as a result, although I lost a lot of games, I improved and most of the people I played against didn’t.
 I watched as players went from a point where I could never beat them to a point where I so dominated them that they weren’t worth playing.
 And they never got it because winning was all that mattered to them.

 Life Is About Self Improvement

 Winning is a game for kids.
 Adults should work on improving as a person.
 If you try to improve yourself, you are lucky because it will make you happy (well, happier).
 If everyone were like that, we would have a better world than the one we have now where everyone is encouraged to be “the best.”
 As it is, outside of measured sports (eg, running and jumping) there really is no “best.”
 After you get past a certain level on the violin, it is a matter of taste.
 And in that case, it’s a very small number of people who can tell the difference between an excellent college violinist and Itzhak Perlman.

 If people aren’t primarily involved in improving themselves (in all ways, including humility — something I need to work on more), you are simply left with nothing important.
 There is nothing that matters as much as the things you choose to spend your time on.
 Winning a gold metal really is pointless; but if you love swimming, getting to that level of ability is.

 Above All, the Olympics Doesn’t Matter to the World